-- B. Legal Counsel: The District Director shall select and consult with qualified legal advisors whose area of expertise is found to be in the best interest of the District. - 1.
+- A. Insurance Agent of Record: An insurance agent of record shall be selected by the Director. - 1.
+The District Director and the Board may request any advice that may be needed in handling insurance matters pertaining to the welfare of the SBSRD. - 2.
+Individual Board members should direct requests through the District Director and/or the Chair. - B. Legal Counsel: The District Director shall select and consult with qualified legal advisors whose area of expertise is found to be in the best interest of the District. - 1.
 The District Director and any Board member may request counsel for legal advice that may be needed in relation to official SBSRD business, or for opinions that may be needed in handling matters pertaining to the welfare of the SBSRD Board, or District, as a whole. - 2.
 Private counsel will be selected and authorized by the Board based on the attorney's - i.
 Specific areas of expertise; - ii.
 Absence of identifiable conflict(s) of interest in representation of the District; - iii.
 Availability of time to complete the task, and; - iv.
-Consideration of fees - 3.
-The current general counsel to the District is:
+Consideration of fees - C. Independent Auditor: The Board shall select an independent auditor to conduct the District's Annual Independent Audit, as required by law.
+Once selected, the auditor may be retained for as long as the Board chooses.
+However, if the District decides to change auditors, Staff will follow the Procurement Policies found in Chapter 12 herein. - D. Financial Advisor: The Board shall select a financial advisor to avail itself of experienced financial advisory services in the financing of capital projects, including the structuring and marketing of municipal securities and other services desired and set forth in an Agreement for Financial Advisory Services.